naturalis/barcode-constrained-phylogeny/README.md

 ## How to run

 The pipeline is being implemented using snakemake, which is available within the coda environment that results from the installation.
 Important before runnning the snakemake pipeline is to change in [src/config.yaml](src/config.yaml) the number of threads available on your computer.
 Which marker gene is used in the pipeline is also specified in the config.yaml (default COI-5P).
 Prior to execution, the BOLD data package to use (we used the [release of 30 December 2022](https://www.boldsystems.org/index.php/datapackage?id=BOLD_Public.30-Dec-2022)) must be downloaded manually and stored in the [data/](data/) directory.
+If a BOLD release from another date is used the file names in config.yaml have to be updated.

 From the barcode-constrained-phylogny directory move into directory where the snakefile is located:
 ```bash